-This is a very important result: 93% of the students at the excellent or adequate level.
+This is a very important result: 100% of the students at the excellent or adequate level.
 With the strong formation in oral expression in the Spanish conversation course, students are able to succeed in the other upper division courses.
 They will be able to communicate effectively in class, to participate in discussions, and contribute with their insights.
 The oral component of the course has also benefited from a stronger foundation in the first semesters of Spanish language courses.
 On the year 2005 the Department created a Communicative Lab, in which students taking the first two semesters of Spanish can practice the target language with the assistance of a facilitator (an advanced Spanish major student).

 In this class students watched short films from the Hispanic world (Latin America and Spain), learned about those cultures and, at the same time, practiced their listening comprehension skills.
-Students also read different kind of readings (essays, short stories, dramas), discussed about them in an organized way, improving their communication skills.
+Students also read different kind of readings (essays, short stories, dramas), discussed about them in an organized way, improving their communication skills

 For assessing Learning Goal 1, dialogues have been used as artifacts.
-From the 11 students, 7 (67%%) got a grade that falls within the category "excellent", 3 (40%) got a grade that falls within the category "adequate", and one got a grade within the nominal category.
+From the 16 students, 12 (75%) got a grade that falls within the category "excellent" and 4 (25%) got a grade that falls within the category "adequate".